 Unsafe or unhealthy living conditions at home account for many of the leading causes of preventable fatality, illness and disability in the United States today.
 We will be working in diverse community of St. Louis to energize and revitalize their homes and restore the neighborhood.

-Demonstrating their commitment to safe and healthy homes, Rebuilding Together, a national nonprofit working to provide critical home repairs, accessibility modifications and improvements for America’s low-income homeowners and their communities, will lead a major three-day rebuilding effort in St. Louis this October.
+Demonstrating their commitment to safe and healthy homes, Rebuilding Together, a national nonprofit working to provide critical home repairs, accessibility modifications and improvements for America’s low-income homeowners and their communities, led a major three-day rebuilding effort in St. Louis in October 2015.

 Victoria O’Banion: email@example.com

 Jessica Connor: email@example.com